 Bad Ball Joints

-Dealerships will have you believe they will need to replace components such as wheel hubs, u-joints, or even your shocks absorbers.
-Insist on them first inspecting your ball joints and re-torqueing your castle nuts to spec, since this is a quick and inexpensive repair.
+Dealerships will have you believe they will need to replace components such as wheel hubs, u-joints, or even your shock absorbers.
+Insist on them first inspecting your ball joints and re-torquing your castle nuts to spec, since this is a quick and inexpensive repair.

 Loose Cotter Pins

 The cotter pin is a simple component used to ensure the bolt remains secure and does not slip out completely.
 It consists of a thin piece of metal inserted through the hole and twisted to avoid it slipping out.

 - If this becomes too loose over time it will begin to rattle.

 Ensure all your ball joints are greased and seated correctly.
 The upper and lower ball joint nuts should be torqued to 70 ft-lbs (95 N-m).

 - Ensure the Castle Nuts are torqued to factory specifications.